19hours/sg-statutes/Acts/Town Councils Act.md

 (ii) renewal or replacement of any roofing system, water tanks, pumps and water supply system, electrical supply system, lightning protection system and lifts existing for common use or purposes of residents of the residential or commercial property in the housing estates of the Board within the Town;

-(iii) major repairs and maintenance of the common property of the residential property and commercial property and boundary walls of the housing estates of the Board within the Town;
+(iii) lift upgrading works under Part IVA and major repairs and maintenance of the common property of the residential property and commercial property and boundary walls of the housing estates of the Board within the Town;

+[23/2005 wef 15/08/2005]

 (iv) improvement contributions due to the Board in respect of general upgrading works carried out under Part IVA of the Housing and Development Act (Cap.
 129) on any part of the common property in the housing estates of the Board within the Town; or

 (v) any other works which may be prescribed from time to time; or

-(b) from the Town Council Fund otherwise than for the purpose of exercising its powers or carrying out its duties and functions under this Act or any other Act.
+(b) from the Town Council Fund except for the purpose of —

+(i) exercising its powers or carrying out its duties and functions under this Act or any other Act; or

-[18/92; 6/99]
+(ii) paying any fine imposed on the Town Council upon its conviction for any offence.

+[23/2005 wef 15/08/2005]

+(6A) Any Town Council which contravenes subsection (6)(a) or (b) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000.

+[23/2005 wef 15/08/2005]

+(6B) Where a Town Council is guilty of an offence under subsection (6A) and that offence is proved to have been committed with the consent or connivance of, or to be attributable to any neglect on the part of its chairman or secretary, or any person who was purporting to act in any such capacity, he, as well as the Town Council, shall also be guilty of that offence and shall be liable to be proceeded against and punished accordingly.

+[23/2005 wef 15/08/2005]

-(7) Notwithstanding anything in this section, a Town Council may, with the approval of the Minister, disburse moneys from the Town Council Fund to repair and maintain any facility erected within the Town that is outside the common property of the residential and commercial property in the housing estates of the Board within the Town where the owner of the property on which the facility is erected consents.
+(7) Notwithstanding anything in this section, a Town Council may, with the approval or on the direction of the Minister, disburse moneys from the Town Council Fund to repair and maintain any facility erected, installed or planted within the Town that is outside the common property of the residential and commercial property in the housing estates of the Board within the Town where the owner of the property on which the facility is erected consents.

 [6/99]

+[23/2005 wef 15/08/2005]

 (8) All payments to and out of the Town Council Fund shall be made to and by the secretary who shall be responsible therefor to the Town Council.